LTU-Actor/Sensor-Vimba/README.md

-# Vimba Jetson
+# Vimba

-Packages and configurations to run a Vimba publisher node on a Jetson TX2
+Packages and configurations to run a Vimba publisher node.
+Includes correctly running on a Jetson TX2

 ## Setup